alexfernandez/alexfernandez.github.io/2025/three-laws-humanics.md

 ![For comparison, this is a robot.
 Source: [Cyberiad drawings by Daniel Mróz](https://english.lem.pl/gallery/mroz-drawings/category/36-cyberiad-1965-wl).](pics/three-laws-cyberiad-robot.jpg "The somewhat peculiar face of a robot in black and white, close up.")

-All of these rules must be qualified:
+All of these rules cannot be applied blindly;
+they must be qualified.
+A few questions will surely pop up in your mind, which can help us start the discussion around what the rules mean to each of us.
+As you will see below I have my own answers, but I think part of the fun is figuring out what we believe on our own.

-* What is "people"?
+## What is "people"?
 Where do animals stand?

+This one is easy: people are other humans, technically specimens of _Homo sapiens_.
+Not animals, not primates, not even bonobos or chimpanzees.

+Perhaps if you are an animal lover you can think:
+"people over animals over things", and that is fine.
+Perhaps you even think: "I prefer some animals to people", and that is where I can tell you that we definitely disagree.

-* What does "closer to you" mean?
+## What does "closer to you" mean?

-Family, friends, colleagues, people that look like you, people with the same interests?
+Does "closer" mean family, friends, colleagues, people that look like you, people with the same interests?

+Observe that I am not qualifying this idea;
+but we all know what "close" family is, what being "close" friends means, and that sometimes friends can be closer than family.
+If you cannot distinguish closer people, then I cannot help you move along in this discussion.

-To what degree should we care more about closer people?
+## To what degree should we care more about closer people?

-* Who are "the vulnerable"?
+## Who are "the vulnerable"?

 Does it include minorities, protected classes, people mistreated by society?

-I have my own answers for each of these questions, but I think part of the fun is figuring out the answers on our own.

 # Priorities